unique jewelry | unique necklaces | unique diamond ring | beautiful jewelry | unique gift | Moriah jewelry

 Mary is visiting Israel on a three-week-long trip.
 After yesterday’s all-nighter on a plane, she is now exploring Jerusalem while looking for Moriah Jewelry and Judaica shop, which she has just found.
 Mary is searching for a unique gift.
 She must find a present for her soon-to-be-Bar-Mitzvah Jewish grandson.
-She is thinking something along the lines of unique necklaces, similar to what she has, or bible verse jewelry like, ‘If I forget You, Jerusalem, I will Forget My Right Hand’ unique diamond ring or some other trending jewelry.
+She is thinking something along the lines of unique necklaces, similar to what she has, or bible verse jewelry like, ‘If I’ll Forget You, Jerusalem, I Shall Forget My Right Hand’ unique diamond ring or some other trending jewelry.
 All she knows is that it has to be beautiful jewelry because her grandson is the most precious and beautiful jewel there is.

 How come he’s Jewish if Mary is from a Christian family?
 Her son’s choice.
 He’s Jewish now too.
 Speaking of uniqueness.
 Bless him and his family, but now it means that she has to travel all the way to Israel to see her grandson turning thirteen when they could’ve easily celebrated back home in America where he actually lives.
 But no, it’s about the roots and his mother’s family of course.
 Apparently, her family is bigger than her husband’s, and they also have less money because it’s in shekels as opposed to dollars.
 Go figure, so now she’s here, and the heat is murderous.

 Mary looks to see who is there talking to her.

 Bat-El gives her a broad smile and continues in English.

 : I am looking for something unique, diamond ring or maybe a necklace, a Bat-Mitzvah present for my niece.
 I know she likes special things, so, a unique gift would be perfect.